origo-map/origo-documentation/content/layers.md

 `infoFormat` | Origo's get feature info expects responses in 'application/json' but some WMS servers (f.e.
 ArcGIS) don't supply it, so it's possible here to request in format 'application/geo+json' or 'application/geojson' if the server response with that format.
 Optional.
 `hasThemeLegend` | Whether extendedLegend or not.
 See [WMS autolegend](#automatic-default-legend-style-for-wms-layers).
 Optional, defaults to false.
 Has no effect if a [style](#style-basics) is also defined.
 `legendParams` | A getLegendGraphic parameters object, see [WMS autolegend](#automatic-default-legend-style-for-wms-layers).
 Optional, has no effect if a [style](#style-basics) is also defined.
+`imageFeatureInfoMode` | Sets the featureinfo mode for this image type layer.
+Alternatives are `pixel` which will produce feature info if the pixel queried of a feature of a visible layer isn't totally transparent and `visible` which works on transparent styles too. `always` will in addition produce feature info for layers that are not visible.
+Feature info is dependant upon `queryable` being `true`.
+If set will override the [map](settings.md#featureinfooptions) level option with the same name.
+If not set the featureinfo behaviour will be decided at the map level.
+Optional.

 Source options | Description
 ---|---